sanjanabintaazad/codepath/README.md

 - [x] Description:
   - For this exploit we need two different web browsers, let one browser be the attacker and the other the target.
   - Log the target in first.
 By loading PHP script `public/hacktools/change_session_id.php` while logged in, we can find out the current session ID.
-  - open a new session in the attacker browser which is not logged in.
+  - Open a new session in the attacker browser which is not logged in.
 Using the same PHP script we can change the attacker's session ID to the target's session ID.
 Now the attacker browser has unauthenticated access to the logged in session.

 - [x] GIF Walkthrough:
 <img src="blue_SessionHijacking_vulnerability.gif">